stfxecutables/df-analyze/README.md

 ## Analysis Pipeline

-The overall data preparation and analysis process comprises $n$ steps:
+The overall data preparation and analysis process comprises six steps (some optional):

 1. Feature Type and Cardinalty Inference
 1. Data Preparation and Preprocessing